OlivierCodol/DM-Control-Arm26/README.md

 more biologically realistic and more challenging effector to train than the typical *reacher* environment included in the original package.

 This code is provided as-is, but feel free to log any issue if you find one.
-Any contribution is greatly appreciated!
+Any contribution is greatly appreciated.

 ## Dependencies